sparksp/phills.me.uk/content/course/indoor-climbing-assistant/index.md

 * Be at least 16 years old.
 * Have an interest in assisting qualified instructors on indoor climbing walls.

-If the above applies to you, when registrations open in January 2019 you will be able to register for the scheme.
-This will give you access to DLOG (our digital logbook) where you can record your experience and keep track of your progress.
+If the above applies to you, create an account on the [candidate management system][mt-cms] or log in if you already have one.
+The registration fee is £20 and covers access to DLOG (the digital logbook) where you can record your experience and keep track of your progress, a quality assured course delivered by an approved provider, an online training record and an official certificate.

 ### Training and Assessment